mvolkmann/blog/src/swift/CloudKit.md

 The record type "Users" is provided by default and is a collection of iCloud user accounts.

+A container is a space in the cloud that stores all of your saved data.
+Each application can have its own container or a container can be shared between multiple apps.
-Each container has a development and production databases.
+Each container has development and production databases.

 The web-based CloudKit Console supports querying, creating, updating, and deleting records.

+To add the use of CloudKit to a project:

 1. Click the top item in the Navigator.
-1. Click the first target.
+1. Click the main target.
 1. Click the "Signing and Capabilities" tab.
 1. Click the "+" in the upper-right to add a capability.
 1. Double-click "iCloud".